 - Book distribution at fairs and festivals – over 7,000 books are distributed each year to Cambridge children to help build their home libraries.

 - Book Bike – the Book Bike provides free books to children under 18 each summer as part of the city’s “Let’s Move, Let’s Eat, Let’s Read!” campaign, in conjunction with DHSP’s Summer Food Program.
-The Book Bike travels to three parks each week.
+The Book Bike travels to five parks each week.

 For Family Child Care Providers: